singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```
 $ gem install jekyll --pre
 ```
-Keep in mind that this is also how it works with other site generators and their Gemfile's
+Keep in mind that this is also how it works with other site generators and their Gemfile.

-The gemfile is also where you would list the gems for the plugins your site is using and just as we saw with Jekyll, it's possible to specify *WHICH* version you wish to use, without limitations on which plugin and what versions are allowed!
+The Gemfile is also where you would list the gems for the plugins your site is using and just as we saw with Jekyll, it's possible to specify *WHICH* version you wish to use, without limitations on which plugin and what versions are allowed!

-For example when you're using GitHub, you need to install GitHub pages and to specify this in the gem file you'd use the following line:
+For example when you're using jekylll you might want to add the jekyll-sitemap plugin to silently generate a sitemaps.org compliant sitemap for your Jekyll site and to specify this in the gem file you'd use the following line:
 ```
 $ gem 'jekyll-sitemap'
 ```